MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 # Integrity streams
 >Applies To: Windows Server 2012, Windows Server 2012 R2, Windows Server 2016

 Integrity streams is an optional feature in ReFS that validates and maintains file integrity.
-This feature improves upon the integrity tools within NTFS, as it validates data integrity by using a separate checksum for the data.
+This feature improves upon the integrity tools within NTFS, as it validates data integrity by using a separate checksum for file data.
+(ReFS will always maintain checksums for metadata).
 This separate checksum allows ReFS to detect corruptions with greater precision, and if another copy of the corrupted data exists, ReFS can repair those corruptions while remaining online, providing continuous availability and integrity for your files.

+Integrity streams are disabled by default for ReFS v2.

 ## How it works